MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-investigate-predefined-policies.md

 - **True positive (TP)**: An alert on a confirmed malicious activity.
 - **Benign true positive (B-TP)**: An alert on suspicious but not malicious activity, such as a penetration test or other authorized suspicious action.
-- **False positive (FP)**: An alert on a non-malicious activity.
+- **False positive (FP)**: An alert on a nonmalicious activity.

 ## General investigation steps

 Use the following general guidelines when investigating any type of alert to gain a clearer understanding of the potential threat before applying the recommended action.

 1. Review the app severity level and compare with the rest of the apps in your tenant.
-This review will help you identify which apps in your tenant pose greater risk.
+This review helps you identify which apps in your tenant pose greater risk.

 1. If you identify a TP, review all the app activities to gain an understanding of the impact.
 For example, review the following app information:
    - Scopes granted access